-In the simplest terms, it is an agreement between business owners on buying and selling the business.
 There are many nuances to a buy-sell agreement.
 If your buy-sell agreement is not set up properly it could end up causing a lot of grief to your fellow business partners, their family and your family members.
 Therefore, buy-sell arrangements should only be structured by an experienced business law attorney.

 The first step of implementing a buy-sell agreement funded with life insurance is to consult with an experienced business law attorney who can structure your arrangement.
 The size of your business will typically determine the level of difficulty of properly structuring your buy-sell arrangement.